sundeepbassi/The-Wellbeing-Retreat/README.md

 Images taken to help decide best colour scheme for the site regarding background and foreground contrasts.
 This was also to ensure that it was useable for people with visual impairments.

+ **Background Colour** was set to #bbccff as this gave a nice contrast to the font text that is black.
+The font also stood out better with this colour compared to the white background.
+With the white background it felt cold and sharp whereas with this colour it was warmer and more appealing to the eye.

  **Landing Page**